timetag/timetag.github.io/docs/installation.rst

     - numba
     - astunparse (only works in Python <3.7.0)

+  * Install ETA backend

-  * Install the ETA backend from git repository or your package manager.
+    ETA backend can be installed from git repository or your package manager.

     (TODO: pip install)

 * Configure Backend